FTBpro/count-von-count/README.md

 Count-von-Count is an open source project that was developed in FTBpro for a gamification project and it turned to be something the can count any kind of action.
 It is based on Nginx and Redis, leverages them to create a live, scalable and easy to use counting solution for a wide range of scenarios.

-What you can do with it?
+Example of what you can do with it
 ========================
-Here are some ways that we use in [FTBPro.com](https://www.ftbpro.com)
+Here are some ways that we use it in [FTBPro.com](https://www.ftbpro.com)

 ![Some Counters](http://media.tumblr.com/c0508089f2e631613bff664a94599d10/tumblr_inline_mwtdlnw5d21s9eocl.png)